paulo-fernando-silva/vscOctaveDebugger/readme.md

 # VS Code Octave Debugger

 This extension provides debugging support for Octave code.
 This is done by interfacing with `octave-cli` via stdin/stdout.
 Support for running Matlab code is done through `octave-cli`.
 Make sure `octave-cli` is in your path environment variable.
 If you're using windows or scripts with UI elements such as plots and widgets, using `octave-gui` is recommended.
 See known issues for more details on plots or check this [page](https://github.com/paulo-fernando-silva/vscOctaveDebugger/issues/45).
+Use `while(waitforbuttonpress()==0) pause(1) end` to prevent the script from exiting, allowing continous debugging of plots.
+See known issues for more details.

 Do read the changelog to know what's new in this version.
 This extension has been tested with octave-5.1 and octave-6.1, so everything in between and perhaps more recent versions should also work.
 If it doesn't, of if a variable is not shown properly, etc, please do let me know over [here](https://github.com/paulo-fernando-silva/vscOctaveDebugger/issues).
 Do check the known issues on this page.